jmjry/terminal-game/README.md

 <img width="1658" alt="Screenshot 2021-11-15 at 16 04 48" src="https://user-images.githubusercontent.com/86608354/141975195-52de0793-aad8-46ea-9524-39636f0d9847.png">

  ## Credits:

  * To ensure my CSS code was formatted correctly, I ran it through a formatter which can be found here: [CSS Code Formatter](https://www.freeformatter.com/css-beautifier.html#ad-output)
  * To ensure my HTML code was formatted correctly, I ran it through a formatter which can be found here: [HTML Code Formatter](https://www.freeformatter.com/html-formatter.html)
  * To ensure my JavaScript code was formatted correctly, I ran it through a formatter which can be found here: [JavaScript Code Formatter](https://beautifier.io/)
- * To ensure my Python code was formatted correctly, I ran it through a PEP8 formatter which can be found here:
+ * To ensure my Python code was formatted correctly, I ran it through a PEP8 formatter which can be found here: [Python Formatter](https://codebeautify.org/python-formatter-beautifier)

 ### Content